 Demand – Consumption

-Apples are the second most consumed fruit (fresh and processed uses combined), following oranges.
-In 2012 average U.S. per person consumption of all forms of apples had increased to about 44 pounds.
-The per person consumption of apple juice and cider increased to 22.3 pounds, up from 20.9 pounds in 2011.
-The consumption of fresh market apples in 2012 accounted for 16 pounds, up from 15.4 pounds the previous year.
-(ERS 2013)
+Apples are the most consumed fruit in the U.S., followed closely by oranges.
+In 2015 the average U.S. per person consumption of all forms of apples had increased to about 28 pounds.
+The per person consumption of apple juice and cider decreased to 14 pounds.
+The consumption of fresh market apples in 2015 accounted for 10.7 pounds (ERS, 2015).

 Factors contributing to increased apple and apple product consumption include new varieties, rising incomes, production expansion in the United States, a growing and more diverse population, products that better meet consumer lifestyles and increased awareness of including fruit in a healthy diet.